MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager-2012R2.md

 ![Microsoft 365 Apps installation file folder](images/b556bbf7-f881-4d34-98fb-b96de5d6e0ec.png)

-## Create an application for Office 365 ProPlus in Configuration Manager
+## Create an application for Microsoft 365 Apps in Configuration Manager

 The next step is to [create an application](https://go.microsoft.com/fwlink/p/?LinkId=535035) in Configuration Manager.
 An application contains the files and information that Configuration Manager needs to deploy software to a user's computer.